onur-CK/SkillFlow/README.md

 We have included all the testing details in a seperate document -> [TESTING.md](TESTING.md).

 ## Deployment

+We have included a seperate file with all the details about deployment -> [DEPLOYMENT.md](DEPLOYMENT.md).

 The deployment section is structured to provide clear instructions for:

 ### SkillFlow Deployment